MartinaGermani/ExprobLab_Assignment1/README.md

 The goal of the robot is to move between different locations in order to visit them and stay there for some times; in particular, the robot has to mainly stay in the corridors and move in a room if it becomes urgent because it has not been visited for some times.
 Moreover, when its battery is low, it has to move in the recharging station in order to recharge.

 ### 2. Software Components
 The software is composed of 4 nodes, each one available in the `scripts/` folder.
+Moreover there is an `architecture_name_mapper` interface which containes all the names of the parameters, topics and services used in the architecture.
 Below is reported the software architecture diagram.
 ![alt text](https://github.com/MartinaGermani/ExprobLab_Assignment1/blob/main/diagrams/architecture_diagram.png?raw=true)
 ### The `robot-state` node ###
 The robot-state node implements a publisher of `Boolean` messages into the `state/battery_low` topic.
 This boolean value is published anytime the robot battery switches between the two possible states: low battery (i.e `True` is published) and recharged (i.e `False` is published).